julianamaria30/UR5-simulation/README.md

 # UR5 Robotic Arm Project

 This project implements the forward and inverse kinematics of the UR5 robotic arm and demonstrates their usage in a simulation environment.
-It also includes the implementation of trajectory planning for joint space using different approaches.
+It also includes the implementation of trajectory planning for joint space using the Cubic Polynomial method.

 ## Table of Contents